Castelvetrano Olive, Tomato & Noodle Salad

 Whole Wheat and Gluten Free Noodles

-I have made this salad with brown rice quinoa noodles from Trader Joes and it came out really good.
+I have made this salad with gluten-free brown rice quinoa noodles from Trader Joes and it came out really good.
 The noodles hold up well after being dressed and tossed with all the ingredients.
 More stirring during the boiling is needed to keep the noodles from sticking together and a little more rinsing with cold water after boiling.
 These noodles don’t swell up as much as wheat noodles though, so you will need more than the 1/2 lb noted below to yield the same number of servings.